nagashreereethu-hub/enterprise-data-quality-monitoring-system/README.md

-Enterprise Data Quality Monitoring & Management System 📌 Project Overview:
+# Enterprise Data Quality Monitoring & Reporting System

+## Project Overview

+Organizations often face data quality issues such as missing values, duplicate records, and inconsistent data that affect reporting and business decisions.

-This project is a web-based data quality monitoring system built using Python and Streamlit.
-It allows users to upload CSV datasets and automatically analyzes data quality metrics such as:
+This project is a web-based data quality monitoring system developed using Python, Pandas, and Streamlit.
+It enables users to upload datasets and automatically validate data quality by identifying missing values, duplicate records, outliers, and generating data quality reports and quality scores.

--Missing values detection
--Duplicate records identification
--Column data types validation
+The solution helps ensure that datasets are accurate, reliable, and ready for analytics and reporting purposes.

+## Features

+* Upload and analyze CSV datasets
--Basic data profiling
+* Dataset preview and data profiling

-🚀 Features:

-1.Upload any CSV file
-2.Dataset preview
-3.Missing value summary
-4.Duplicate check
+* Missing value detection and analysis
+* Duplicate record identification
+* Outlier detection for numerical columns
+* Data quality score generation
+* Column-wise data quality reporting
+* Interactive web interface using Streamlit

+## Business Use Case

+Organizations rely on accurate and reliable data for reporting, analytics, and decision-making.
+Poor data quality can lead to incorrect insights and operational inefficiencies.

+This solution helps validate datasets by identifying missing values, duplicate records, and data quality issues before they are used for business reporting and analysis.
+It provides a centralized approach to monitoring data quality and improving reporting accuracy.

+## Project Workflow

+1. Upload CSV Dataset
+2. Preview Dataset
+3. Validate Data Quality
+4. Detect Missing Values
+5. Identify Duplicate Records
+6. Detect Outliers in Numerical Columns
+7. Generate Data Quality Score
-5.Data Quality Report generation
+8. Create Data Quality Report

-🛠️ Tech Stack:
+9. Support Analytics and Reporting

+## Technology Stack

-Python
+* Python
-Pandas
+* Pandas
+* NumPy
-Streamlit
+* Streamlit
-GitHub
+* GitHub

-📊 Use Case:

-Designed to simulate an enterprise-level data quality monitoring solution where organizations can validate data before using it for analytics and reporting.
+## Key Functionalities

+* Data Validation
+* Missing Value Detection
+* Duplicate Record Identification
+* Outlier Analysis
+* Data Quality Scoring
+* Data Profiling
+* Reporting Support